cnobile2012/python-thunderborg/tborg/tests/README.rst

     source /usr/local/bin/virtualenvwrapper.sh

 Download ``python-thunderborg``.
 First **cd** into the path where you want to put the package.
-If you forked the package then change the path accordingly.
+If you forked the package then change to the correct path.

 .. code-block:: console